 If I can't tell anyone my truth, then I'm locked in this isolation box of silence and secrecy.

 Again, limiting beliefs are these global ideas about the way the world works that cause us pain and that really make our lives smaller than they could be.
+They are also foundational drivers of most addiction.
+(Learn more about the underlying core issues that drive addiction in this free eBook.)

 Overcoming Limiting Beliefs